Maria Yoon: Ghost weddings

 After learning about police in northwest China charging a man with murdering two women with mental disabilities, alleging that he wanted to sell their corpses to be used in so-called "ghost weddings" on BBC.com, Yoon took an interest in incorporating the old practice of marrying the dead into her work.
 In July 2017, after a local Taoist priest had an omen that marrying a deceased man would be unlucky, Yoon married an imaginary husband at a Taoist temple in the Xizhi District of New Taipei City, Taiwan.
 She wore a pink hanbok with her wrist tied with a red string to a memorial tablet representing the fake individual.
 Still, many Taiwanese avoided attending the filming of the performance out of superstition, and the priest ritually cleansed the film crew with incense.

 Other work and exhibitions

 She did a one-woman show at the Collective Unconscious in downtown Manhattan in 2007 and at the Abrons Art Center the next year.
 She was included in the show "Me Love You Long Time" that travelled from Newark's Aljira Center for Contemporary Art to Mills Gallery at the Boston Center for the Arts in 2013.

 Yoon is also a master storyteller who has presented at the American Museum of Natural History, Newark Museum, and the Korea Society.
 Currently she teaches and lectures at the Metropolitan Museum of Art and the Morgan Library & Museum in New York City.

 Collections

 Smith College, Scripps College, Otis College of Art and Design, Museum of Modern Art, Temple University, Wellesley College's Book Art Collection, Haverford College, University of Melbourne Library, and private collections.

 Personal life

-She lives and works in Tribeca in New York City.
+Yoon lives and works in Tribeca in New York City.